-The empire now wants to see events revolve around what Gaddafi may or may not have done, because it needs to intervene militarily in Libya and strike a blow at the revolutionary wave unleashed in the Arab world.
-Up to now, not one word was said; they kept their mouths shut and carried on with business.
+"The empire now wants [...] to intervene militarily in Libya and strike a blow at the revolutionary wave unleashed in the Arab world.
+Up to now, not one word was said; they kept their mouths shut and carried on with business."

-With the latent Libyan rebellion being promoted by Yankee intelligence, or by Gaddafi's own errors, it is important that the people don't let themselves be deceived, since very soon world opinion shall have enough elements to know what to expect.
+"With the latent Libyan rebellion being promoted by Yankee intelligence, or by Gaddafi's own errors, it is important that the people don't let themselves be deceived, since very soon world opinion shall have enough elements to know what to expect."
+"Like many Third World countries, Libya is a member of NAM, the Group of 77 and other international organizations, through which relations are established separately from its economic and social system.